nico-aero/Detox/docs/Introduction.GettingStarted.md

 `Node.js` is the JavaScript runtime Detox will run on. **Install Node.js `v12.0` or above**.

-There’s more than one way to install Node.js:
+There's more than one way to install Node.js:

 - Download from the [official download page](https://nodejs.org/en/download/)
 - Use [Homebrew](https://formulae.brew.sh/formula/node)